loomio/loomio-docs/policy/src/privacy/index.md

 ## User Content and Personally Identifiable Information

-As a discussion and decision-making platform, Loomio stores and processes "user generated content"; including discussions, comments, proposals, files and images.
+As a discussion and decision-making platform, Loomio stores and processes user generated Content; including discussions, comments, proposals, files and images.

 We also store and process your “user profile”; including your name, email address, profile photo.
 This information can make a user personally identifiable, although you can use a pseudonym and anonymous email address to prevent this.